objectiphy/annotations/README.md

 use MyNamespace\Entities\MyEntity2;

 $annotationReader = new AnnotationReader();
-$annotationReader->setClassNameAttributes(['childClassName']);
+$annotationReader->setClassNameAttributes(['childClassNameName']);
-$annotation = $annotationReader->getAnnotationFromProperty(MyEntity2::class, 'childClass', MyAnnotation::class);
+$annotation = $annotationReader->getAnnotationFromProperty(MyEntity2::class, 'childClassName', MyAnnotation::class);

 echo "Name: " . $annotation->name . "\n";
-echo "Child Class Name: " . $annotation->childClassName . "\n";
+echo "Child Class Name: " . $annotation->childClassNameName . "\n";
 echo "Value: " . $annotation->value;
 ```

-...which would output the following (note that because we told it that `childClassName` is a class name attribute, it went ahead and resolved that to a fully qualified class name):
+...which would output the following (note that because we told it that `childClassNameName` is a class name attribute, it went ahead and resolved that to a fully qualified class name):

 ```
 Name: nameValue